tidymass/tidymass-website/content/en/windows/feature-review.md

 Drag to zoom; use **Reset view** or double-click to reset. **Download plot** offers the supported formats, dimensions and PNG DPI. **Download CSV**, where present, exports plot data.
 Read the adjacent information icon: some downloads regenerate the full plot instead of preserving the current zoom.

 Use **Download complete CSV** or **Results & export** for complete tables.
 Pagination and limited previews do not define the full export scope.

+## Walkthrough: Locate the feature dataset before reviewing

+{{< tutorial-figure src="/tutorial-images/desktop/workflow-saved.png" caption="Locate the feature dataset before reviewing. macOS preview 0.1.59 shared-workflow screenshot, not a Windows capture." >}}

+1. Select Data exploration and verify the displayed run and feature count.
+2. Open Data table or the feature exploration plot to select an ID, then inspect the available intensities, MS2 and chromatographic evidence.
+3. When saving a review, retain the run ID and feature ID together.
+Do not assume a review label removes that feature from downstream calculations.